nahueldsanchez/nahueldsanchez.github.io/_posts/2022-03-14-Solving-DVDChallenges-8.md

     }
 ```

-Looking at the code in charge of deploying the contract we finally uderstand that this variable holds the address of the Uniswap Exchange:
+Looking at the code in charge of deploying the contract we finally understand that this variable holds the address of the Uniswap Exchange:

 ```
 // Deploy the lending pool